lazykern/airbnb-review-data-pipeline/README.md

 ### Docker

-For Spark docker images, you get them from [there](https://github.com/lazykern/docker-spark)
+For Spark docker images, you can get them from [there](https://github.com/lazykern/docker-spark)